 Yes, Your Geothermal System Needs a Fall Check‑Up

-A reason that homeowners sometimes believe that their geothermal system doesn’t need to have maintenance on such a regular basis as other comfort systems is because of the durability and longevity of geothermal loops.
-It’s true that a geothermal heat pump can outlast almost any other type of home comfort system… but only if it receives regular maintenance with the same frequency as any other heat pump, AC, or furnace.
+A reason that homeowners sometimes believe that their geothermal system doesn’t need to have maintenance on such a regular basis as other comfort systems are because of the durability and longevity of geothermal loops.
+A geothermal heat pump can indeed outlast almost any other type of home comfort system… but only if it receives regular maintenance with the same frequency as any other heat pump, AC, or furnace.

 Second, although the ground loops in a geothermal heat pump can last for more than 50 years, they can still develop leaks and require repairs.
 To catch these problems ahead of time, you need to arrange for a check-up.
 For open-loop systems, it’s important to have the occasional acid flush to clean out the loops of deposits.